 Each piece of SCC and Unilloy cast iron cookware is checked carefully for imperfections.
 Before, any rough burrs and edges are rounded and smoothed.

 Because the company currently focuses on the Japanese and Northeast Asian markets.
 The largest capacity Dutch oven is only 3.8 liters or 4 quarts.
-Smaller than the Dutch popular 5.5-quart ovens in the West because of the style of cooking.
+Smaller than the Dutch popular 5.5-quart ovens in the West because of the cooking style.

-So if you want to cook a whole chicken or braise lamb shanks, you might need a larger size pot not currently available.
+So, if you want to cook a whole chicken or braise lamb shanks, you might need a larger pot not currently available.

 For advanced cast iron users, many like the idea of cooking with a natural cooking surface.
-And many cast-iron enthusiasts share methods on how to reseason their cookware and what oil to use.
+And many cast-iron enthusiasts share methods to reseason their cookware and what oil to use.

 However, many Japanese prefer non-fuss cookware that is easy to use, clean, and replace after the cooking surface deteriorates.

-I think you’ll be happy with an SSC branded skillet or a Unilloy skillet.
+You’ll be happy with an SSC-branded skillet or a Unilloy skillet.
 However, there are a few differences between the skillets.
-And before you buy, let’s take a look at which one is best for your needs.
+And before you buy, let’s look at which is best for your needs.

 SCC cast iron skillet (26cm) | Unilloy cast iron skillet (26cm) | |